jonahgreenthal/qbschedule/README.md

 ## There's no template for my format!
 Open up an [issue](https://github.com/jonahgreenthal/qbschedule/issues) and I'll try to make one.
 Pull requests are also welcome.

+## Resources
+This project was announced in [a thread on the Quizbowl Resource Center](http://hsquizbowl.org/forums/viewtopic.php?f=123&t=15996); there might be some discussion of it there.

 ## LaTeX dependencies
 These packages can be installed from [CTAN](http://www.ctan.org/), or — if you are on Windows — installed automatically upon first run using [MiKTeX](http://miktex.org/).